hot-glue-for-rails/hot-glue/README.md

 ### `--label`

-The general name of the thing, will be applied as "New ___", etc to any of the 3 below if they are not specified.
+The general name of the thing, will be applied as "New ___" for the new button & form.
+Will be *pluralized* for list label heading, so if the word has a non-standard pluralization, be sure to specify it in `config/inflictions.rb`

 If you specify anything explicitly, it will be used.
 If not, a specification that exists as `@@tabel_label_singular` from the Model will be used.
-If this does not exist, the Capitalised version of the model name.
+If this does not exist, the Titleized (capitalized) version of the model name.

 ### `--list-label-heading`
 The plural of the list of things at the top of the list.
-(Follows same rules as above excepting using `@@tabel_label_plural` from the Model)
+If not, a specification that exists as `@@tabel_label_plural` from the Model will be used.
+If this does not exist, the UPCASE (all-uppercase) version of the model name.

 ### `--new-button-label`
 The button on the list that the user clicks onto to create a new record.
-(Follows same rules as above and uses "New ___".)
+(Follows same rules described in the `--label` option but with the word "New" prepended.)

 ### `--new-form-heading`
 The text at the top of the new form that appears when the new input entry is displayed.
-(Follows same rules as above and uses "New ___".)
+(Follows same rules described in the `--label` option but with the word "New" prepended.)

 ### `--no-list-label`
 Omits list LABEL itself above the list.
 (Do not confuse with the list heading which contains the field labels.)

 Note that list labels may  be automatically omitted on downnested scaffolds.